valentingol/deep-learning-installation/README.md

 ![alt text](docs/cuda.png)

-Then follow the instruction to download CUDA. **Note**: you should  download CUDA and CuDNN files on a dedicated installation folder.
+Then follow the instruction to download CUDA. **Note**: you should  download CUDA and cuDNN files on a dedicated installation folder.
 To do it, create a folder in `~/` and run the commands on it.

 ### On Ubuntu 22.04